-It has been posited that a photon of sufficient electromagnetic energy interacts with a D-string; the D-string will convert into particle matter.
-It must be determined whether an individual photon can possess sufficient EM energy for ST-QP conversion to occur.
+It has been posited that when a photon of sufficient electromagnetic energy interacts with a space-time D-string, the D-string will convert into particle matter.
+It now must be determined whether or not an individual photon can possess sufficient EM energy for space-time to quantum particle conversion to occur.
 The author chooses to use the hypothetically highest frequency photon because it contains the greatest energy for possibly transforming space-time into matter.
 Equation 2.6 shows the relationship of energy as a function of EM frequency.
 Substituting the value from equation 2.5 into the equation for energy frequency, the calculation of the maximum possible EM energy of a space-time photon is